Association to Advance Collegiate Schools of Business

 Mission: International is to foster engagement, accelerate innovation, and amplify impact in business education

-World's oldest accreditation agency set up in 1916, AACSB provides quality assurance, business education intelligence, and professional development services to more than 1,600 member organizations and over 800 accredited business schools worldwide.
-It has recently changed its logo and website design.
+AACSB is world’s oldest business accreditation organization set up in 1916.
+AACSB provides quality assurance, business education intelligence and professional development services to more than 1,700 member organizations and over 850 accredited business schools worldwide.

 Joins AACSB Accredited Schools list